Vaginoplasty for Gender Affirmation

 Is the vagina created by vaginoplasty sexually functional?

-Yes.
-You must avoid any form of sexual activity for 12 weeks after surgery.
-Sexual activity during your recovery period can delay wound healing and cause complications.
-Twelve weeks after surgery, the vagina can be used for receptive intercourse.
-Additionally, the clitoris may have sensation.
+You must avoid any form of sexual activity for 12 weeks after surgery to allow your body to recover and avoid complications.
+After 12 weeks, the vagina is healed enough for receptive intercourse.

 What is the average depth of a vagina after vaginoplasty?

-The depth depends on patient preferences and anatomy.
-On average, the constructed vaginal canal is between 4 and 6 inches deep.
-Vaginal depth is dependent on the amount of skin available in the genital area before your vaginoplasty.
+The depth of a fully constructed vaginal canal depends on patient preferences and anatomy.
+On average, the constructed vaginal canal is between 5 and 7 inches deep.
+Vaginal depth may depend on the amount of skin available in the genital area before your vaginoplasty.
 This varies among individuals, and some patients may need skin grafts.
-Some patients may request a no-depth or minimal-depth vaginal canal, which is also possible.